nasavirabas/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ## Result:

 The ER diagram successfully models a hospital system where patients book appointments with doctors, and doctors belong to departments.
-It clearly represents entities, relationships, and constraints required for efficient appointment and doctor management.
+It clearly represents entities, relationships, and constraints required for efficient appointment and doctor management..